 Small butterfly with a wingspan up to 1-1/8 inches.
 The upperside of the wings is copper-colored; both forewing and hindwing have black borders.
 The underside is grayish-brown, with a large white spot near the leading edge of the hindwing and a white, broken postmedian line edged with black.
 The hindwing has two tails.
 The slug-shaped caterpillar is olive-green with a black head, reddish-brown stripes, short hairs and two rows of small, pale spots on the back.

-The West Indies; a recent introduction to peninsular Florida, but its only larval host is nonnative.
+The West Indies; a recent introduction to peninsular Florida.

 Rare in Central Florida, uncommon to locally common all year in South Florida, common all year in the Keys; caterpillars are present all year.

-Hammocks and their edges, coastal uplands, canal banks and shrubby areas with Brazilian-pepper.
+Hammocks and their edges, coastal uplands, canal banks and shrubby areas.

 Eggs are laid singly or in clusters on the young leaves of the host plants.